Buying guide📺 Live TV & Sports

 Heavy viewer who wants everything on a big screen: A live TV streaming service.
 Accept the cost and check for annual billing discounts.

 For most households, an antenna paired with Amazon Prime covers the majority of the season at a fraction of what any live TV service charges.
-Add NFL+ if you need mobile access, and consider Sunday Ticket only if watching your specific out-of-market team is non-negotiable.
+Add the ESPN app if Monday nights are non-negotiable, NFL+ if you need mobile access, and Sunday Ticket only if watching your specific out-of-market team is the whole point.
 Anything beyond that is paying for convenience, not coverage.

-For a full comparison of live TV streaming services, see our live TV hub or use the subscription cost calculator to see how the options stack up for your situation.
+For a full comparison of the bundles, see our guide to the best live TV streaming services, or use the subscription cost calculator to see how the options stack up for your situation.